 In the last few weeks of my pregnancy, I came across a lot of different ways to induce labor and other women’s midwives brew experience.
 After trying several different natural ways to induce labor such as eating spicy food, having sex, getting a prenatal massage, and stimulating my nipples, I became desperate.

-On March 14, 2020, I decided to try out a drink called Midwives Brew to jumpstart my labor.
+On March 14, 2020, I decided to try out a drink called Midwives Brew to jumpstart my labor (out of all of the other safe labor prep teas).
 The castor oil in the ingredients induces labor by stimulating contractions.
 Take note that castor oil is a stimulant laxative.
 This could cause the baby to pass meconium (first stool or poop) in the womb which could then cause meconium aspiration (when your baby inhales amniotic fluid with the meconium in it).

 Prior to actually going forward with making the smoothie, I looked up a bunch of forums to see if anyone had tried it and what they thought of it.
 That’s why I had to create this blog post of my own personal experience with the midwives brew smoothie.
 The ingredients to the midwives brew includes: